 A substantial portion of our workforce consists of skilled labor.
 Given the nature of our business, Travelport assesses that there is a very low risk of slavery and human trafficking in our business and supply chains.
 Travelport also uses placement agencies to recruit employees and outsourced service suppliers to provide talent.
 We expect our placement agencies and suppliers to be aware of good recruitment processes, including avoiding child labor, modern slavery and human trafficking.
 All Travelport employees and certain contractors must complete training on our Code of Business Conduct and Ethics, which covers modern slavery.

 Travelport maintains external business partner policies that require its business partners to ensure that the employment of workers adheres to all applicable laws and regulations, to make every endeavor to be fully aware of human rights issues, such as human trafficking and slavery, and to conduct itself in a manner that will foster respect, dignity and equality for all.
 The Travelport Business Partner Conduct and Ethics policy can be found here.

-We have adopted a risk-based approach and initiated a rolling program of modern slavery risk assessment of our suppliers to better focus our activities.
+We have adopted a risk-based approach and started a rolling program of modern slavery risk assessment of our suppliers to better focus our activities.
 As a result, we have identified key business areas where employees may come into contact with resources working for suppliers and may come into contact with people affected by modern slavery and human trafficking.
 In addition to this we have strengthened our wording in relation to supplier contracts.
 Overall, our marketplace platform and solutions have a low risk of slavery and human trafficking in our business.

 Training and due diligence

 Mandatory online training is provided to all Travelport employees to assist them in recognizing the signs of modern slavery and human trafficking.
-Previously, a review of supplier onboarding and renewals during streamlined the process for all across the supplier base.

 Entities carrying on a business or part of a business in the UK, and having total turnover themselves above the threshold: